 Lift Operation Schedule

-25. The lift and piste operation of the company and that of the lift operators in the ski area covered by the ski pass is decided by the company management and the management of each of the lift companies.
+- The lift and piste operation of the company and that of the lift operators in the ski area covered by the ski pass is decided by the company management and the management of each of the lift companies, at their sole discretion.
 The cost of the ski pass is not linked to the number of lifts and slopes open to the public, but to the possibility to ski with at least two lifts open.
 The operation of all lifts and skiing on all slopes cannot be guaranteed;

-26. The company is not in any case liable, and therefore, no refund (total or partial) or replacement of the ski pass is owed if, due to unforeseen events which in no way depend on the company’s wishes (for example, but in no way limited to, excessive wind, lack of snow or the occurrence of an unforeseeable technical problem, the repeated and unannounced suspension of electricity) or due to competition events or training, the lifts or some of the slopes should be closed fully or in part.
-The company can also not be held liable and therefore, no refund and/or compensation is owed in the event that, due to the closure of lifts on account of force majeure, the skier should incur costs to return to his/her residence or departure point.
+- The company is not in any case liable, if, due to unforeseen events which in no way depend on the company’s wishes (for example, but in no way limited to, excessive wind, lack of snow or the occurrence of an unforeseeable technical problem, the repeated and unannounced suspension of electricity) or due to competition events or training, the lifts or some of the slopes should be closed fully or in part.
+In these cases, the Company is not obliged to:

 Rules for Lift and Slope Use